shipgirlproject/Shoukaku/README.md

 > Documentation is not yet available as of now, but I will soon:tm:

-> Look at the example usage for an idea on what to see in this library
+> Look at the Example Usage for an idea on what to see in this library

 ### Installation
 ```